Special Educational Needs & Disability

 - Key staff have received training in the SEND Code of Practice.

 - All teachers place students with SEND at the heart of their planning.

 - Teaching assistants are trained to support the particular needs of the students they work with.

-- We have three staff trained as ELSAs (Emotional literacy support assistants)
+- We have three staff trained as ELSAs (Emotional literacy support assistants).

-- A full time School Health Nurse.
+- A School Health Nurse.

 - A School Counsellor.

 - We buy in time from an Educational Psychologist who works across the Didcot Partnership of Schools.